kleczekr/osm/README.md

 - Some postal codes contained in the file seem to belong to cities from different administrative districts.
 - Some of the fields have input in non-Latin scripts (predominantly Russian, but also some Asian scripts which I have not yet identified).
 I would like to see these, and check, whether something should be done about these (providing transliteration etc.).

+I take a closer look at these problems in phase 2 of the project, after introductory description of the dataset.

 ## Phase 1: description of the dataset

 ### Size of files containing data: